dylandills/Encyclopaedia-Metallum/README.md

 ## Support and contact details

-_Email no one with any questions, comments, or concerns._
+_Email dylan.dills@gmail.com with any questions, comments, or concerns._

 ### License